Home Body Atlas Nerves Femoral Nerve

 nervus femoralis

-The largest branch of the lumbar plexus (L2–L4), descending beneath the inguinal ligament to supply the anterior thigh muscles and medial leg skin via the saphenous nerve.
+The femoral nerve is the largest branch of the lumbar plexus (L2-L4), emerging from the lateral border of psoas major and passing beneath the inguinal ligament in the lateral femoral sheath compartment.
+It supplies the anterior thigh muscles (iliacus, pectineus, quadriceps femoris, sartorius) and the skin of the anterior thigh and medial leg via the saphenous nerve.

 Region: Pelvis & Hip